YSongxiao/RAM-W600/README.md

 Dataset URL: <https://huggingface.co/datasets/TokyoTechMagicYang/RAM-W600>.

 ## Update

+- **[2025-08-29]** We conducted a major update of the RAM-W600 dataset.
+  In this update, we expanded the dataset with 427 additional X-ray images, updated the split and released the metadata.

 - **[2025-05-10]** We released the first update of the RAM-W600 dataset, which includes 621 X-ray images.

-- **[2025-08-29]** We conducted a major update of the RAM-W600 dataset.
-  In this update, we expanded the dataset with 427 additional X-ray images and released part of the metadata.

 ## Setup
 - Install the conda environment